testable-eu/sast/README.md

+This module aims to serve other projects with an arsenal of SAST tool interfaces, provided in one single `sast/` folder.
+The [tp-framework](https://github.com/testable-eu/sast-tp-framework) illustrates how this SAST module can be used by other projects.

 # How to: Add a SAST tool

-This module provides a arsenal of SAST tools available in the sast/ folder, as exemplified in the [tp-framework](https://github.com/testable-eu/sast-tp-framework).

 To add a SAST tools to your arsenal, please follows the steps listed hereafter and detailed in the chapters below: